 E. Subpoena; request of another jurisdiction.
 For good cause shown, the chair of the Disciplinary Board, or a member of the board designated by the chair, may issue a subpoena to compel the attendance of witnesses and production of documents in this state for use in lawyer disciplinary or disability proceedings in another jurisdiction.
-The subpoena may be requested by disciplinary counsel of this state when the request is by the disciplinary authority of the other jurisdiction, by an attorney admitted to practice in this state when the request is by a respondent in a proceeding in another jurisdiction, or by a respondent in a proceeding in another jurisdiction acting pro se.
-The person seeking the subpoena shall certify that the subpoena has been approved or authorized under the law or disciplinary rules of the other jurisdiction.
+The subpoena may be requested by disciplinary counsel of this state when the request is by the disciplinary authority of the other jurisdiction, by an attorney admitted to practice in this state when the request is by a respondent in a proceeding in another jurisdiction, or by a respondent in a proceeding in another jurisdiction, or by a respondent in a proceeding in another jurisdiction.
 Service, enforcement and challenges to a subpoena issued pursuant to this paragraph shall be in accordance with the Rules Governing Discipline.